 Now that you have decided which wedding vendors to tip, you need to decide how much to tip them.
 I know I sound like a broken record here, but this truly is a very personal decision.
 There is no magic number or percentage that I can give you – it all depends on your budget, what you hired each vendor to do, and your overall experience with them both on your wedding day and during the wedding planning process.

-As a wedding planner, I have been tipped $60, and I have been tipped $600.
+As a wedding planner, I have been tipped $20, and I have been tipped $2,000.
 I have received a heartfelt card from my clients, and I have received a beautiful gift from Louis Vuitton.
 I truly appreciate each of these clients equally – it’s not about what they gave me, it’s about the fact that they took the time and energy to show their gratitude for the work that I put into their big day.
+There is nothing that means more to me than just knowing that I alleviated stress for my clients and their family and that they were able to fully enjoy their day.
+I know 90% of vendors are exactly the same!

 For some people, tipping the standard 20% (like you would at a restaurant) for a wedding vendor is out of the question.
 If you spend $20,000 on catering, that’s a whopping $4,000 extra in gratuity alone.
 However, perhaps you could tip your servers and chef(s) for the hours that they work on wedding day.
 Instead of a percentage, consider tipping each server $10 per hour and the chef(s) $20 per hour.
-This will come out to a much more manageable number and will still be a wonderful gesture to the staff.
+This will come out to a much more manageable number and will still be a wonderful gesture to the staff (this line of thought could go for any vendor category, I just used servers as an example!).

 If you do want to tip based on a percentage, even 5 - 10% of the overall package price is a very kind and generous gesture.
 Remember - tipping is never expected, so any amount is greatly appreciated!